 Since these are cloud-based applications so accessibility and using the features by users is quite easy and flexible.
-While in on premise software, it is restricted to systems in which it is installed.
+While in on-premise software, it is restricted to systems in which it is installed.

 While we see a lot of traditional businesses are still dependent on ERP technology, the potential of the cloud is limitless and easy to switch.
-We recommend such business to look for saas alternatives.
+We recommend such businesses to look for saas alternatives.

 IaaS vs PaaS vs SaaS: Examples and How to Differentiate

 We have understood by now that these technologies are a category of cloud computing.
 They offer users to use resources and features from any location without having any hardware to afford them for usage.
 Let us understand them in detail.

 Iaas is a pay-as-you-go solution for businesses who want to use storage, virtualization, or networking without having an on-premise solution.

 Delivery – Iaas is delivered via the internet hence it can be accessed from any location.

 - You can replace IAAS infrastructure without losing initial investment cost.